Canon SX60 vs G9X

 Body comparison: Canon SX60 vs G9X

 An illustration of the physical size and weight of the Canon SX60 and the Canon G9 X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SX60 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (52 percent) than the Canon SX60.
 Moreover, the G9X is substantially lighter (68 percent) than the SX60.
 In this context, it is worth noting that neither the SX60 nor the G9X are weather-sealed.